MurrinB/JavaScript_Projects/README.md

 # JavaScript_Projects
-Projects created while learning the basics of JavaScript
+This is a repository for the projects I am working on through The Tech Academy, to teach me the basics of JavaScript.